wkellett/cleo.github.io/EDITracker/Messages.md

 If you click a message with a Issue status icon (open or resolved), the right pane displays two tabs: Summary and Issue.

+###Summary tab
 The Summary tab displays detailed information about the message.

 ![Summary tab](../images/SummaryTab.png)

+###Issue tab
 The Issue tab displays information about the issue related to the message extracted from the issue tracking system.
 ![Issue tab](../images/IssueTab.png)

-The comments from the ticket are displayed in the Comments section of the Ticket tab.
+The comments from the ticket are displayed in the Comments section of the Issue tab.

 ![Issue tab annotated](../images/IssueTabAnnotated.png)